jeog/SimpleOrderbook/README.md

             using namespace sob;

             /*
              * First, we need to create a factory proxy.
+To support different
+             * create/constructor types in a single factory we provide different
+             * factory interfaces(proxies).
              *
              * The following will be used for managing orderbooks of (implementation) type:
              *     SimpleOrderbook::SimpleOrderbookImpl< std::ratio<1,4>, 1024 * 1024 * 8>